-- Seek the efficient use of natural resources; - Seek investment opportunities where sound economic development is coupled with the protection and improvement of the environment; - Avoid investments where impacts on communities and the environment have not been properly considered and mitigated in their design - The Company has the necessary processes for follow up, measurement and analysis, including that of claims by workers or other persons or groups, to evaluate the functioning of our social and environmental management system.
-The results of these processes are recorded and incorporated into the policies through a continual improvement plan and program.
+- Seek the efficient use of natural resources; - Seek investment opportunities where sound economic development is coupled with the protection and improvement of the environment; - Avoid investments where impacts on communities and the environment have not been properly considered and mitigated in their design - The Company has the necessary processes for follow up, measurement and analysis, including that of claims by workers other persons groups, to evaluate the functioning of our social and environmental management system.
+The results of these processes are recorded and incorporated into the policies through continual improvement plan and program.